Breaking News | Olubadan, traditional worshippers make case for irrigation farming, security of farmers

 As a way of tackling projected food scarcity in 2021, the Olubadan of Ibadan, Oba Saliu Adetunji and traditional worshippers in Nigeria have urged the Federal government and governors in the Southwest region of the country to urgently adopt irrigation farming.

-This follows the recent outcry by farmers association from the Oke-Ogun region of Oyo State who said there would be a scarcity of maize in 2021 because of what they called a failed weather forecast which they said made them cultivate maize but lost their investment to drought.
+This follows the recent outcry by farmers association from the Oke-Ogun area of Oyo State who said there would be scarcity of maize in 2021 because of what they called a failed weather forecast which they said made them cultivate maize but lost their investment to drought.

-He said “We should see that the time has come for us to realize that the way we practice farming here in South-West Nigeria cannot sustain us in food sufficiency.
+He said “We should see that the time has come for us to realise that the way we practice farming here in the South-West Nigeria cannot sustain us in food sufficiency.

 “The year 2021 food shortage projection by some Nigerians is predicated on so many reasons ranging from bad weather, insecurity and largely poor funding from the government.